yuyatinnefeld/yuyatinnefeld.github.io/docs/_posts/2024-01-01-istio-hands-on-pt1.md

 Welcome to the Istio Hands-On series!

 The target audience for this blog comprises users who are already familiar with microservices, service mesh, and want to learn Istio.
 If these concepts are new to you, I recommend reading my introductory blog on microservices and Istio.
 If you are unfamiliar with these topics, I recommend reading my blog article on <a href="https://yuyatinnefeld.com/2023-10-31-service-mesh/" target="_blank"><b>microservices and service mesh</b></a> beforehand.
 In these sessions, I'll guide you through the step-by-step implementation of Istio for your microservices.
-To make it more digestible, I've divided the implementation process into six sessions:
+To make it more digestible, I've divided the implementation process into five sessions:

-0. Deploy Microservices
 1. Setup Environment
 2. Kiali Dashboard
 3. Traffic Management